NidhiSingh-07/nidhi-demo/README.md

 # nidhi-demo
-This is my first git repository
+This is my first git repository.
-Author - Nidhi Singh
+Author - Nidhi Singh.